 Medical laboratory scientists are accomplished professionals who are broadly trained to work in five areas of the laboratory including:

 - Blood Banking (Immunohematolog)

-No matter what career option they choose, Medical Laboratory Scientists have something in common.
-They possess an interest in science with a strong desire to help others.
+No matter what career option they choose, MLS's have something in common.
+They have an interest in science with a strong desire to help others.
 They are accurate, reliable and recognize their responsibility to human health.